Tsum Valley Trek with Manaslu Circuit: A Complete Guide

 The trek enables travelers to discover indigenous Gurung and Tibetan culture in their traditional communities by crossing through their settlements.
 Trekkers who explore this area can visit monasteries while conversing with locals and receiving authentic traditional Himalayan accommodation facilities.

-Samagaon and Samdo villages display Tibetan Buddhist traditions in addition to impressive mountain peak views of Manaslu and surrounding mountain ranges.
+Samagaon and Samdo villages display Tibetan Buddhist traditions in addition to impressive mountain peak views of Manaslu and the surrounding mountain ranges.

 Permits and Regulations